alexandreelise/alexandreelise/README.md

 ## Don't let technical problems kill your dreams.
 entrust your project to a web specialist

-> I make secure extensions for your Small Business
+> I make secure extensions for your Small Business <br>
-> which connects your current Joomla! website with third-party web apps.
+> which connects your current Joomla! website with third-party web apps. <br>
-> Hence multiplying and improve it's capabilities.
+> Hence multiplying and improve it's capabilities.<br>

 [Learn more](https://coderparlerpartager.fr)